michaelesmith/msDateTime/README.md

 * public function compare($msDateTime2)  //Compares this object to $msDateTime2 by returning the difference in seconds
 * public function dump()  //Outputs the current timestamp in a general format.
 Should only be used for debugging.
 * public function getQuarter()

-Examples can be found in docs/examples.php and can be run with "php docs/examples.php"